 But all these barriers do not stop the advancement of ART and significant continual novel advancements are really appreciable and gradually novel techniques are introduced in ART, which can be more successfully resolve infertility issues and restricted acquiring of ART market will be spread in near future.
-Following are some novel advancement of ART till 2018:

 Advancements of In Vitro Fertilization

 In addition to this, ongoing researches are conducted for estimating the optimal concentration of oxygen in the incubator, and the optimal pH of the embryology media.

 Laboratory Advancements: In Vitro Maturation (IVM)

 The hCG, follicle-stimulating hormone, and/or luteinizing hormone and specific other changes in oocyte culture media improve the oocyte maturity.

 Technologies Evaluating Embryos

 There are numerous grading system developed to support the embryological grading and also helps to determine the chromosomal status of the embryo.

 Advancement of Preliminary Genetic Diagnosis (PGD)

-PGD has successfully detected the presence of numerous genetic-based disorders, such as sickle cell anemia and retinoblastoma.
-PGD has successfully detected the presence of numerous genetic-based disorders, such as sickle cell anemia and retinoblastoma
+PGD has successfully detected the presence of numerous genetic based disorders, such as sickle cell anemia and retinoblastoma.

-Advancement of Preliminary Genetic Diagnosis has effectively identified the existence of various genetic-based disorders, such as sickle cell anemia, and retinoblastoma.
+Advancement of Preliminary Genetic Diagnosis has effectively identified the existence of various genetic based disorders, such as sickle cell anemia, and retinoblastoma.

 Advancement of Preliminary Genetic Screening (PGS)

 The advancement of this technology reduces the risk of recurrent miscarriage and can provide a better outcome for an advanced maternal aged couple.

 Technologies Evaluating Embryos

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).